 They call the western interchange of Interstates 35 and 80 in West Des Moines the "Mixmaster."
 More specifically, the West Mixmaster.

 I checked out of the Fairfield Inn in Ames just before 7:00 AM.
 Breakfast was consumed down in Ankeny, before meeting the other “Mixmaster” exchange to loop around north and west of Des Moines.
 My goal was in sight several miles away.
-Once I make the ramp onto Interstate 80 towards Council Bluffs – it would be the point of no return.
+Once I made it the ramp onto Interstate 80 towards Council Bluffs – it would be the point of no return.

 A surprise awaited me as I traversed the westbound lanes of Interstate 80.
 I did not realize how beautiful western Iowa was.
 It was full of rolling hills and lush greenery.
 The trees were lovely.
 To drive through this all the way into Omaha was indeed a treat.

 Luckily, I was able to check into my room at the Hilton Garden Inn in downtown Omaha early.
 This was to get my bags out of the car before running around to get more personal hygiene items.
 That included getting more disposable masks.
-That’s right, I want to avoid getting the virus here – or, anywhere.

-After checking in, I tried walking to a lunch spot out on 16th and Farnam.
+After checking in, I walked to a lunch spot out on 16th and Farnam.
 It was hot and humid out there.
 Blazing humidity, at that.
 I survived the walk.
 Yet, I found no seating at the restaurant I was recommended to go to.
 A sandwich shop on the next block took care of my luncheon needs.

 With my errands done, it was back to the hotel room to relax and catch up items of importance.
 It was great to see that I was not the only one taking a road trip during the national holiday.
 It is truly a dance between local and state rules on social distancing and mask wearing and the encouragement to take road trips to ease one’s sanity from being cooped up at home since March.

-Since the bars are still a crap shoot during this pandemic, I did not partake in Omaha’s LGBT scene.
+Since the bars were still a crap shoot during this pandemic, I did not partake in Omaha’s LGBT scene.
 I wished I did.
-The eye candy is lovely – something I should have discovered a year ago as planned.
+The eye candy was lovely – something I should have discovered a year ago as planned.
 Alas, I was exhausted and turned on the television in my room for "RuPaul’s Drag Race All-Stars."
 Funny thing, I have never seen an entire episode, along with an episode of "Untucked," live.
 Shows you how much I rely on YouTube for my entertainment.
 But, hey, I got my LGBT quotient taken care of in Omaha.